Advanced chess: Gameplay

 Both players sit in a typical chess-playing room, equipped with fast computers of equal hardware strength.
-It is the duty of the tournament organizers to make sure that the players are familiar with the pertinent hardware and software.
-Unlike the traditional face-to-face chess, the players usually face their respective computers.
-Each player is typically allotted one hour of thinking time (as was the time control used in all advanced-chess events in León), though the particular tournament regulations may vary regarding this matter.
+The tournament organizers are responsible for making sure that the players are familiar with the pertinent hardware and software.
+Unlike traditional face-to-face chess, the players usually face their respective computers.
+Each player is typically allotted one hour of thinking time (as was the time control used in all advanced chess events in León), though the particular tournament regulations may vary regarding this matter.

 During the match, the players will typically form strategic plans in their minds, then enter the candidate sequences of moves into the computer to analyze and make sure there are no blunders and other possible holes.
-The human player will compare the merits of each candidate sequence after having seen the computer's analysis, and may even introduce a new variation if time permits.
-The player will typically play out the move which he or she has established (with computer help) to be strongest.
-If there are two or more moves which the computer considers to be of equal strength (such situations are frequent), the human player will use their own strategic skills and experience and analytical judgment capabilities to decide which move to play.
+After seeing the computer's analysis, the human player will compare each candidate sequence's merits and may even introduce a new variation if time permits.
+The player will typically play out the move he or she has established (with computer help) to be strongest.
+If there are two or more moves which the computer considers to be of equal strength (such situations are frequent), the human player will use their own strategic skills, experience, and analytical judgment capabilities to decide which move to play.
 The humans are in charge during the whole match, and are formally free to play any moves they consider the best, at their own discretion.
-During the opening, the players may consult a large database of opening moves and variations, containing information about who played a particular variation, when it was played, and with what success, though a particular tournament's rules may prohibit using databases in such manner.
+During the opening, the players may consult a large database of opening moves and variations, containing information about who played a particular variation, when it was played, and with what success.
+However, a particular tournament's rules may prohibit using databases in such a manner.

-During the whole game, the players' computer monitors are projected onto large screens, making it possible for the viewing audience to watch how the strongest players decide about their moves and make their plans.
-Typically there will be a commentator in a separate room, equipped with the identical hardware as players, which will be used to help provide a commentary to the audience—this way the audience is given the real insight into the thought processes of the strongest players.
+During the whole game, the players' computer monitors are projected onto large screens, making it possible for the viewing audience to watch how the strongest players decide their moves and make their plans.
+Typically, there will be a commentator in a separate room, equipped with the identical hardware as players, who will provide commentary to the audience—this way, the audience is given real insight into the thought processes of the strongest players.

-Although advanced-chess play is at the highest Elo rating level when performed by the top grandmasters, it is not limited to them.
+Although advanced chess play is at the highest Elo rating level when performed by the top grandmasters, it is not limited to them.
 Anyone can play advanced chess, sometimes with the same success as the strongest grandmasters.
-Occasionally, average players have been able to achieve a performance higher than computer programs and top grandmasters.
+Occasionally, average players have been able to achieve a performance higher than that of computer programs and top grandmasters.